We have compiled a list of frequent agile questions and answers, to help you with your agile transformation.

 You will often hear agile teams talking about breaking product backlog items (PBI’s) down into tasks (or “sub-tasks”) but what is a task and what is the difference between a task and a product backlog item?

 The Scrum framework prescribes five events; the sprint, sprint planning, daily scrum, sprint review and sprint retrospective, all of which are formal opportunities for the team to inspect and adapt something.
-There is however another regular practice Scrum teams undertake; product backlog refinement.
+There is however another regular, complementary practice, most Scrum teams undertake; product backlog refinement.

 Behaviour Driven Development (BDD) is way of writing acceptance criteria by giving examples of how software should behave in different scenarios.
 They are written in a standard format that promotes clarity, as well as allowing easy integration with automated testing.